NikiSkaarup/eledux/README.md

 # eledux
-Simple document get element with sort of jquery.
+Simple document get element sort of like jquery $ selector